NateEag/.emacs.d/elpa/tree-inspector-0.4/README.md

 Inspection tool for Emacs Lisp objects that uses a tree view.

-An inspector tool for Emacs Lisp objects that uses a tree view.

 ![tree-inspector.png](tree-inspector.png "Tree Inspector")

-Works together with the "normal" inspector when it is loaded; when an object label is clicked on the tree, an inspector is opened on that object.
+Works together with the [Emacs Inspector](https://github.com/mmontone/emacs-inspector "Emacs Inspector") when it is loaded; when an object label is clicked on the tree, an inspector is opened on that object.

 ## Install and usage